 It’s the time of year every freelancer, contractor and company director dreads; Self Assessment season.
 Time to dig out all those old invoices and expenses, dust off those ancient bank statements and tell HMRC how much money you owe them.

-For first-timers completing a Self Assessment tax return can be a daunting prospect.
+For first-timers completing a Self Assessment tax return can be a daunting prospect – maybe that’s why so many of our clients decide to let us take care of it.
 For veterans, it’s part of the financial furniture.

 To help out those worrisome first-timers (or just those who need to brush up on their tax return skills) we’ve put together a dead-simple 5-step guide to completing your Self Assessment.

 To complete your Self Assessment online, you first need to register with HMRC to tell them you need to submit a tax return.
 You can learn about the process here.
 You can register either online, by phone or by post (by completing form SA1 - PDF download here – and sending it to your local tax office).
 To register you will need:

 - Your personal details and those of your business